 The WNM Sleep Mode Element field contains a WNM Sleep Mode element, as described in 9.4.2.80 (WNM Sleep Mode element).

-The TFS Response Elements field contains one or more TFS Response elements to specify the traffic filters, as defined in 9.4.2.79 (TFS Response element).
+The TFS Response Elements field contains zero or more TFS Response elements to specify the traffic filters, as defined in 9.4.2.79 (TFS Response element).

 The OCI Element field is optionally present, and contains an OCI element as defined in 9.4.2.235 (OCI element).